-Research Opportunities for Mathematics MajorsStudents who have demonstrated the interest and aptitude for undergraduate research are encouraged to participate in a summer research program or the independent study (490) program.
-The Department regularly notifies students of special research opportunities such as the National Science Foundation sponsored Research Experiences for Undergraduates (REU), and assists students in the placement process.
+Research Opportunities for Mathematics MajorsStudents who have demonstrated the interest and aptitude for undergraduate research are encouraged to participate in a summer research program or a research project with a member of the Mathematics Department.
+The Math Department regularly notifies students of special research opportunities such as the National Science Foundation sponsored Research Experiences for Undergraduates (REU), and assists students in the placement process.
 In the past several years, Agnes Scott students have participated in REU programs at Miami University, Clemson University, Carleton College, and George Mason University.

 Math research opportunities with Agnes Scott faculty